rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAws.md

 - There is a single argument of type DeleteAwsExocomputeConfigsInput.
 - Returns DeleteAwsExocomputeConfigsReply.
+### exocomputeclusterconnect
+Connects a customer-managed cluster to RSC and obtains the connection command.

+- There is a single argument of type AwsExocomputeClusterConnectInput.
+- Returns AwsExocomputeClusterConnectReply.
 ### finalizecloudaccountdeletion
 Process and finalize deletion of cloud account is the last step in deletion of a feature from cloud account.
 This endpoint is a MUST for deletion of disconnected features.